SkipperGames/NeptuniaReBirth2Items/README.md

 # NeptuniaReBirth2Items
-Simple trainer/cheater for Neptunia Re;Birth2
+Simple trainer/cheater for Neptunia Re;Birth2.
+Will make dramatic changes to add more editing support, cheats, and hooks.
+This project will serve (me) as a base for future works.

 [Markdown Basics] (https://help.github.com/articles/markdown-basics/)